 Change is always a big deal for our kiddos.
 When we got the glasses in, they came in a hard shell case.
 That was a big deal for us, as we knew we could put them in a backpack, and it wouldn’t probably break the glasses.

-Next, we upped it to 30 minutes straight a day at home and 30 minutes a day at school.
+Next, we upped it to 30 minutes straight at home and 30 minutes a day at school.
 We allowed him to take them off earlier if he wanted.
 We were there with him the whole time to help him.
 That way he didn’t take the glasses off and lose them, or put them down where someone might sit on them, or break them in other ways.

-We kept his case in his outside backpack pocket.
+We kept his case in his backpack’s outside pocket.
 That way, it was always in the same place, whether he was at school or home.
 This reduces the chances of him losing them, and protects them at the same time.
 This is especially important as glasses can be expensive to buy!

 After a few days, we just let him keep them on and take them off when he didn’t want to wear them anymore.
 Now, less than a month later, he wears them almost all day long.
 In fact, since he basically forgets he has them on, we have to be careful he removes them before going to bed.